github/catalyst/docs/_guide/actions.md

 ### Binding dynamically added actions

-Catalyst doesn't bind actions that are dynamically injected into controllers.
-If you need to dynamically inject actions you can use the `listenForBind` function to set up a observer that will bind actions when they are added to a controller.
+Catalyst doesn't automatically bind actions to elements that are dynamically injected into the DOM.
+If you need to dynamically inject actions (for example you're injecting HTML via AJAX) you can call the `listenForBind` function to set up a observer that will bind actions when they are added to a controller.

 You can provide the element you'd like to observe as a first argument and the number of items to process in a batch as a second argument.
 Those arguments default to `document` and `30` respectively.

+Batch processing binds events in small batches to maintain UI stability (using `requestAnimationFrame` behind the scenes).
+We recommend the default of `30` as a sensible default, but you may find changing this number helps depending on your requirements.

 ```js
 import {listenForBind} from '@github/catalyst'